sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

    adjust the ports if needed (such as changing the AJP port from `9009` to `8009`.

-To modify the OSGI defaults to ensure required java packages are bootsrapped by the loader:
+To modify the OSGI defaults to ensure that required Java packages are bootstrapped by the loader, use these steps:

 1. Open the file `defaults.properties` inside of `$JONAS_BASE/conf/osgi`.